alchian/Find-car-lines/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the road is not so straight.

-Another shortcoming could be ...
+Another shortcoming could be  what would happen when there are cars in front of the test car.

 ### 3. Suggest possible improvements to your pipeline